brianshumate/utm-butts/README.md

 ![](https://raw.githubusercontent.com/brianshumate/utm-butts/master/src/icon-128.png)

-This is an extension for Chromium based web browsers that replaces all Urchin Traffic Monitor (UTM) analytic tracking tokens in any URL with a single one:
+This is an extension for Chromium based web browsers that replaces all inbound Urchin Traffic Monitor (UTM) analytic tracking tokens (used by Google Analytics) in any URL with a single one:

 ```
 ?utm_source=BUTTS